 High motion interpolation also leads to a video like sheen.
 This can make event the most expensive blockbuster look like a cheap telly drama (hence the oft quoted term 'soap opera effect').
 Generally speaking these modes, called Intelligent Frame Creation or IFC (Panasonic), Trumotion (LG), Motionflow (Sony) and Motion Plus (Samsung), plus a host of others, should be kept well away from their highest settings.
 Mid is usually a decent compromise for sports and studio based content, while Low or Off is best for movies and movie-like TV dramas (Game of Thrones, Arrow and so forth).

 Many manufacturers allow you to customize motion handling settings with adjustable sliders for blur and judder.
 This is often the best route to go.
 LG's UF850V 4K TV, for example, has one such mode customisable User mode, with variable de-judder and de-blur.
 Set the former around 5-7, and the latter at 0, and motion artefacts are reduced to almost zero.
-The result is a decent compromise for both sport and movies.
+The result is a decent compromise for both sport and movies but, like Game Mode, it's best to tweak in on an input-by-input basis depending on your connected devices.

 11. Location, location, location

 Finally, canny positioning and seating can profoundly improve the viewing experience.
-LED LCD sets will suffer dramatic loss of contrast and colour when viewed off angle – and that applies vertically as well as horizontally.
+Depending on the panel type, LED LCD sets will suffer dramatic loss of contrast and colour when viewed off angle – and that applies vertically as well as horizontally.

 For the best image quality, ensure all seating positions are as straight on to the TV as possible.
 When wall mounting, never position an un-angled screen too high.
 This is an all too common mistake which will impact image quality more dramatically than any menu manipulation.
 Your screen should be at eye level when you're in your usual seating potion.